snake-biscuits/bsp_tool/README.md

 | | | Vindictus | Titanfall 2 | Team Fortress 2 |
 | | | | Apex Legends | Counter-Strike: Global Offensive |

-No format is 100% supported yet.
+No format is 100% supported, yet.
-For more details, see the `SUPPORTED.md` file in each developer's folder
 Unsupported elements are treated as raw bytes

-> e.g. bsp_tool/branches/valve/SUPPORTED.md
+For more details, see the `SUPPORTED.md` file in each developer's branch folder

 ## Reading .bsps
 Most .bsps can be read with the `bsp_tool.load_bsp()` function